Ess-ence/Fit.ly-Tech-Subscribers-Churn-Analysis/README.md

 ## Key Findings

-i.
-Low engagement is the strongest driver of churn, particularly early in the customer lifecycle. ii.
-Long support resolution times significantly increase churn risk, regardless of issue type. iii.
-Billing-related issues are a major friction point and amplify churn when resolution is delayed iv.
-Many churned users are “silent churners” who leave without engaging support.
+1. Low engagement is the strongest driver of churn, particularly early in the customer lifecycle.
+2. Long support resolution times significantly increase churn risk, regardless of issue type.
+3. Billing-related issues are a major friction point and amplify churn when resolution is delayed
+4. Many churned users are “silent churners” who leave without engaging support.
-v.
-Paid subscribers represent the largest churn volume, despite lower churn rates than free users. vi.
-Certain geographic regions exhibit systematically higher churn, indicating targeted intervention opportunities.
+5. Paid subscribers represent the largest churn volume, despite lower churn rates than free users.
+6. Certain geographic regions exhibit systematically higher churn, indicating targeted intervention opportunities.

 ## Business Metric to Monitor

 ### Primary KPI

-•	Average Support Resolution Time (Active Subscribers) o	Current: ~18 hours for churned users o	Target: ≤ 8 hours
+Average Support Resolution Time (Active Subscribers)

+- 🛑 Current: ~18 hours for churned users
+- 🎯 Target: ≤ 8 hours

 ### Secondary KPI

-•	Percentage of Tickets Resolved Within Service Level Agreement (SLA)
+- Percentage of Tickets Resolved Within Service Level Agreement (SLA)

 ### Operational Actions

-•	Establish a Service Level Agreement (SLA) of ≤ 8 hours for support resolution.
+- Establish a Service Level Agreement (SLA) of ≤ 8 hours for support resolution.
-•	Flag tickets exceeding 12 hours as high churn risk.
+- Flag tickets exceeding 12 hours as high churn risk.
-•	Prioritize billing-related tickets nearing Service Level Agreement (SLA) breach.
+- Prioritize billing-related tickets nearing Service Level Agreement (SLA) breach.
-•	Trigger automated retention workflows for delayed resolutions
+- Trigger automated retention workflows for delayed resolutions

 ## Final Summary & Recommendations

 ### Summary

 Churn at Fit.ly Tech is primarily driven by low product engagement and slow customer support resolution, rather than the volume of support issues or plan pricing alone.
 Customers who fail to activate meaningfully or experience prolonged friction, especially around billing, are significantly more likely to cancel.
 Retained customers, by contrast, engage more deeply with the product and interact with support successfully when issues arise.

-Practical actions leadership can take
-Fit.ly Tech should consider adopting the following practical solutions
+- Fit.ly Tech should consider adopting the following practical solutions;

-i.
-Set a resolution time target as a Service Level Agreement (SLA) to be below 8 hours. ii.
-Flag tickets exceeding 12 hours as high-risk churn subscribers iii.
-Prioritize billing tickets nearing SLA breach iv.
-Trigger retention workflows when resolution time exceeds the threshold
+1. **Set a resolution time target as a Service Level Agreement (SLA) to be below 8 hours.**
+2. **Flag tickets exceeding 12 hours as high-risk churn subscribers.**
+3. **Prioritize billing tickets nearing SLA breach.**
+4. **Trigger retention workflows when resolution time exceeds the threshold.**

-### Recommendations
+### Recommendations.

 1. Fit.ly Tech should introduce usage-based nudges to its plans and feature the products the platform offers to customers.
 Specifically, the company should adopt milestone & progress nudges to celebrate user achievements and encourage "habit loops."
 For the workouts and articles sections of the platform.
 This will enhance subscribers' engagement to maintain daily or weekly goal streaks, hence retention.
 Other nudges are re-engagement Nudges that trigger when a user's activity levels drop below a certain threshold to encourage engagement, and Value Reinforcement Nudges to remind users of the benefits they have already received.
 These nudges are imperative to enhance subscriber retention and reduce the surging churn rate in the long run.
 2. Fit.ly Tech should invest in faster resolution strategies and infrastructures, especially in billing and technical issues, and enforce SLAs and introduce escalation for delayed tickets.